navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 pi@raspberrypi:~ $ navcoin-6.1.0/bin/navcoind -t -daemon -datadir=/home/pi/.nacvoin4 -staking=1 -externalip={IP address} -upnp=0 -rpcbind=127.0.0.1 -rpcallowip=127.0.0.1 -rpcuser=test -rpcpassword=test -upgradewallet &
 ```

+**Notes**:

-**Note**: The `-upgradewallet` is only required the first time you run `navcoind` after you imported your `wallet.dat` file from the NavPi (see step 5) adding the `&` at the end of the command let's the command run in the background - you can bring the command back to the foreground by running `fg %1`
+- The `-upgradewallet` is only required the first time you run `navcoind` after you imported your `wallet.dat` file from the NavPi (see step 5) adding the `&` at the end of the command let's the command run in the background - you can bring the command back to the foreground by running `fg %1`
+- I am not sure what the `-t` option is and does but I saw it somewhere used and it is not throwing an error so I left it in.

 More info on using bash jobs can be found [here](https://www.linuxjournal.com/content/job-control-bash-feature-you-only-think-you-dont-need)